n7wilson/galaxy-tooldev-docs/docs/02_Docker.md

 ### Example Docker Environments

 Docker provides a large collection of pre-defined Docker environments that can be found in the [Docker Registry](https://registry.hub.docker.com/).
 These include full installations of [R](https://registry.hub.docker.com/_/r-base/) and [Python's SciKit-Learn](https://registry.hub.docker.com/u/buildo/docker-python2.7-scikit-learn/).
+If you find a Dockerfile in the Docker Registry that suits your needs you can use it by referencing it in your XML file (you do not need to download the Dockerfile).
 If what you need is missing, you can also join Docker and add your own projects to the registry.

-If the environment you need is not available on the registry you can provide a build description as part of your Galaxy tool.
-For this to work there needs to be a "Dockerfile" which describes all dependencies and environmental setup required to run the tool.
-This includes any and all software packages, symlinks, and environmental variables that are needed by the tool itself or needed by its dependencies.
+If the environment you need is not available on the registry you will need to build your own Dockerfile and reference it in your tool's XML file.
+This file must include any and all software packages, symlinks, and environmental variables that are needed by the tool itself or needed by its dependencies.
+Your Dockerfile should then be saved in the same directory as your tool's XML File.

 One of the easiest ways to create your Dockerfile is to download one of the given examples in the [Docker Registry](https://registry.hub.docker.com/) and then make adjustments as needed, similar to the 'fork and commit' strategy in github.
+Instructions on this process can be found here: [http://docs.docker.com/engine/userguide/dockerimages/](http://docs.docker.com/engine/userguide/dockerimages/)

 ### Written Tutorial